beejjorgensen/bgnet0/src/bgnet0_part_2700_projectpt3.md

 yet_.
 We'll deal with that in a minute.

-On the switch on LAN `192.168.0.0/24`, use a Copper Straight-Through connecter to connect the switch's `GigabitEthernet0/1` port to the router's `GigabitEthernet0/0/0` port.
+On the switch on LAN `192.168.0.0/24`, use a Copper Straight-Through connector to connect the switch's `GigabitEthernet0/1` port to the router's `GigabitEthernet0/0/0` port.

 On the switch on LAN `192.168.1.0/24`, use the same type of connector to